Daniele-Tentoni/rts/docs/players/entities/tower.md

 # Tower

 Is a blank square in the map and is a part of your kingdom.
 You have a kingdom as long you have control at least one tower.
+Towers are placed in your kingdom in a random position.

 Inside the blank square you can see the number of soldiers defending that tower.